 105 – Lakehead University

 University program information changes regularly.
-For the most up-to-date details, view the online application.
+Refer to the application and the university’s website for the most up-to-date details.

 - Residence Accommodations

-- Student Accessibility Services
+- Student Accessibility Services (SAS)

 - Language Requirements